ianmuge/interview-flask-microblog/readme.md

 # Technical Assessment Submission
 ## Dependecies
+The solution is built using flask on Python 3.7.3. \
+The code ships with sample records stored in an SQlite database marked as ``news.db`` located in the project root.
+It also ships with a ``test.db`` used for running unit tests.

-The solution is built using flask on Python 3.7.3 Other pertinent dependencies are listed in the requirements file
+Other pertinent dependencies are listed in the requirements file
 ## Run instructions
 - Go to project root
-- Install dependencies
+- Install dependencies. *_This can be done in a virtual environment as opposed to the global environment_
     ```
     pip install -r requirements.txt
     ```